-- 1.11 Every Contract and Disposal and Property Agreement must comply with: - all applicable UK and EU Laws; - Financial Regulations; and - relevant Council Policies. - 1.12 These CSOs (whether amended or superseded or not) shall be retained for twelve (12) years from the date of publication before being considered for destruction. - 1.13 The Director of Corporate Services may from time to time issue practical guidance and governance as to the steps to be taken to comply with these CSOs. - 1.14 In these CSOs reference to a post, Director, department, team or the like includes a reference to any re-designated post, Director, department, team or the like from time to time who performs or substantially performs the role, function or duties of that post, Director, department, team or the like, or the manager of these posts. - 1.15 Terminology and abbreviations referred to in these CSOs are set out at Appendix1.
+- 1.10 When entering into any agreement to engage a Consultant (to carry out work on behalf of the Council) in relation to any Disposal, Contract or Property Agreement (or proposed Disposal, Contract or Property Agreement) - the appointing and/or Responsible Officer must ensure that such Consultant agrees to, and actively complies with, these CSOs. - 1.11 Disposals and Property Agreements are dealt with specifically at CSO 28 (Contracts for the Disposal of Council Assets) and unless otherwise stated to the contrary, the provisions stated to apply specifically to Contracts do not apply to Disposals or Property Agreements. - 1.12 Every Contract and Disposal and Property Agreement must comply with: - All applicable UK and associated Laws; - Financial Regulations; and - Relevant Council Policies. - 1.13 These CSOs (whether amended or superseded or not) shall be retained for twelve (12) years from the date of publication before being considered for destruction. - 1.14 The Director of Corporate Services may from time to time issue practical guidance and governance as to the steps to be taken to comply with these CSOs. - 1.15 In these CSOs reference to a post, Director, department, team or the like includes a reference to any re-designated post, Director, department, team or the like from time to time who performs or substantially performs the role, function or duties of that post, Director, department, team or the like, or the manager of these posts. - 1.16 Terminology and abbreviations referred to in these CSOs are set out at Appendix1. - 1.17 These CSOs are to be read in conjunction with the Council's Procurement Toolkit that sets out guidance on the application of these principles and compliance with these CSOs.
+The Toolkit is located on the Merton Hub and is updated on a regular basis in consultation with the Procurement Board and Departmental Operational Procurement Groups.
+Advice should also be sought from both Commercial Services and Legal Services - 1.18 Any wholly or partly owned Merton company must ensure that they set up their own, specific governance arrangements, in consultation with and approved by their relevant appropriate Board.